Skip to content

 Observation and discussion

-• Health and wellbeing of the horse
+• The health and wellbeing of the horse

-• Protecting and maintaining hoof condition
+• Protecting and maintaining the condition of hoof

 Discussion